JanSharp/inserter-throughput-lib/readme.md

 ### Inserter Throughput API

 The estimation function takes a definition table which contains all necessary data for the estimation.
 This definition does not contain any references to entities or prototypes.
 Therefore the definition table gets created beforehand through definition creation functions (or manually, technically).
-Nearly all of these functions only set a part of the definition, referred to as setter functions.
+Nearly all of these functions only set a part of the definition.

 Apart from that there are a few utility functions in relation to inserter pickup and drop targets, stack sizes and default positions.
 They are used internally, however they are also exposed in the api for more flexibility.